Walter Kielholz: Biography

-Until mid-2015, Kielholz also served as chairman of the European Financial Services Roundtable (EFR), which contributes to the European public policy debate on issues relating to financial services.
+Until mid-2015, Kielholz also was chairman of the European Financial Services Roundtable (EFR), which contributes to the European public policy debate on issues relating to financial services.
 He was also a member (president in 2006/2007) of the International Monetary Conference (IMC), an association of the largest banks worldwide, and vice chairman of the board of the Institute of International Finance (IIF), the world's only global association of financial institutions.
-In addition, he is a founding member (in the year 2000) and former Chairman of the Board of Trustees of Avenir Suisse, a think tank for economic and social issues.
+In addition, he is a founding member (in the year 2000) and former chairman of the Board of Trustees of Avenir Suisse, a think tank for economic and social issues.
 From 1998 to 2005, and again since 2009, he has served as a member of the International Business Leader Advisory Council (IBLAC), an advisory group to the Mayor of Shanghai composed mainly of the chairs of the board and CEOs of major global corporations.
 In 2009 he became a member of the International Advisory Panel (IAP) of the Monetary Authority of Singapore (MAS), which advises the MAS on the country's financial sector reforms and strategies.
 In 2015 he has been conferred the Public Service Star (Distinguished Friends of Singapore) award in Singapore.
 This national award is given during Singapore's National Day celebrations to recognize individuals for their various forms of merits and service to Singapore.

 He also chaired the board of trustees of the Swiss Re Foundation, established in 2012, from the creation of the Foundation until his retirement as Swiss Re Chairman in 2021.

 In 2005, Kielholz was elected by the members of the International Insurance Society to the Insurance Hall of Fame, which honours individuals who have exercised substantial influence on the industry for the benefit of society.

 Kielholz is a co-founder (1970) of the International St. Gallen Symposium (ISC) at University of St. Gallen and is a member of the board of trustees of the St. Gallen Foundation.

 Kielholz enjoys sailing, skiing, tennis, golf, reading, opera, concerts and art.
 From June 2002 to May 2021, he was chairman of the Zurich Art Society, which runs the Kunsthaus Zürich museum.
 Anne Keller Dubach became his successor.
 He has also been a strong supporter of art as an element of corporate culture as expressed through Swiss Re's Art collection which is featured in Swiss Re buildings across the world and includes over 4'000 pieces of modern art.